 In this project by the Iowa Council for the Social Studies, social studies teachers participated in a professional development workshop on using primary sources from the Library of Congress.
-In addition to modeling the use of resources available from the Library, workshop leaders also modeled best practices in social studies instruction and connected teachers with the ELA Literacy Standards, the Iowa Core Standards, and the newly released C3 Framework.
+In addition to modeling the use of resources available from the Library, workshop leaders also modeled best practices in social studies instruction and connected teachers with the ELA (English Language Arts) Literacy Standards, the Iowa Core Standards, and the newly released C3 Framework.
 The project provided teachers with concrete ways to address these standards through the use of primary sources and historical thinking skills.

 Contact: Stefanie Rosenberg Wager